VectorInstitute/MIDST/README.md

 ## Getting Started
 You need to register on CodaLab for the tasks in which you would like to participate, first.
 Upon registration, you will be given URLs from which to download the challenge data.

-## License
-This project is licensed under the terms of the [LICENSE] file located in the root directory of this repository.

-## Contribution
+## Acknowledgements
-This project welcomes contributions and suggestions.
-To do so, please read our [CONTRIBUTING.md] guide.
 We'd like to thank [MICO](https://github.com/microsoft/MICO) organizers, for their open source project, and very helpful comments.

 ## Contact
 For more information or help with navigating this repository, please contact masoumeh@vectorinstitute.ai or xi.he@vectorinstitute.ai.